Helping Clients in San Diego: An Immigration Attorney With Decades of Experience

 Waivers

-Waivers of inadmissibility may be available for persons that are inadmissible from the United States due to unlawful presence, fraud, or prior criminal convictions.
+Waivers of inadmissibility may be available for persons that are inadmissible to the United States due to unlawful presence, fraud, or prior criminal convictions.

 Provisional Waivers